ISISSynchGroup/IBEX-timing-card/README.md

 The Master Timer's counter is triggered implicitly so the DAQmx Start Task vi is not called until everything is configured.
 Once started, the Master Timer's counter task can be polled to see when the measurement time has elapsed.
 After this time the Subordinate Timer Tasks are explicitly stopped to clear any which have not completed.

-The code is designed for user interaction **before** the *Run VI* button is pressed, it then sets up the tasks, performs a single shot and cleans up.
+The code is designed for user interaction **before** the *Run VI* button is pressed.
+As soon as the VI is run it then sets up the tasks, performs a single shot and cleans up.
 It is intended for testing the timing card and verifying that this mode of operating the hardware is acceptable. **It is not designed to be production code or even be converted into such**

-Following successful development, testing and hacking, the concepts of operation will be converted into a library with software development best practices in mind.
+Following successful development,hacking and testing the concepts of operation will be converted into a library with software development best practices in mind.

 This VI is included in a project for the sake of code management and not for the sake of future development.